viliiiiiii/abrm-push-Notifications/README.md

 ## Setup

-1. Run `composer install` to download dependencies (AWS SDK for PHP + Dompdf).
+1. Run `composer install` to download dependencies (AWS SDK for PHP, Dompdf, PhpSpreadsheet, Minishlink Web Push, Predis).
 2. Create a MySQL database and run the schema in `schema.sql` (or from README instructions).
 3. Copy `config.php.example` to `config.php` and fill in database and S3-compatible storage credentials.
+4. Install Redis 6+ (`sudo apt install redis-server` on Ubuntu) and ensure it listens on `127.0.0.1:6379`.
-4. Run `php seed.php` once to seed the admin user (`admin@example.com` / `admin123`) and sample data.
+5. Run `php seed.php` once to seed the admin user (`admin@example.com` / `admin123`) and sample data.
-5. Point your web server's document root to this project directory.
+6. Point your web server's document root to this project directory.
-6. Ensure the `/vendor` directory is web-accessible (if your deployment keeps it outside the web root, update autoload include paths accordingly).
+7. Ensure the `/vendor` directory is web-accessible (if your deployment keeps it outside the web root, update autoload include paths accordingly).

 ## Self-hosted Object Storage